What is a guarantor on a loan?

 When it comes to who can be a guarantor for a loan, lenders all have their own criteria.
 Some require that you:

-• are at least 18 years old – some require you to be 21 years old or over
+- are at least 18 or 21 years old or over

-Most providers of guarantor loans also insist that the guarantor is a homeowner; however, there are some that will now allow a tenant to be a guarantor.
+Most providers of guarantor loans also insist that the guarantor is a homeowner; however, some will allow a tenant to be a guarantor.

 What does a guarantor need to provide?